EleutherAI/pythia/predictable-memorization/README.md

 ## Reproducing Figures

-Refer to `memorization/eda.ipynb` for details on replication
+Refer to `memorization/eda.ipynb` for details on replication.

 ## Reproducing Scaling Laws Plots

-Refer to `memorization/eda.ipynb` for details on replication
+Refer to `memorization/eda.ipynb` for details on replication.

 ## Citation Details